lion32-code/Twitter/README.md

-# Twitter Client Part 1*
+# Twitter Client Part 2*

 **Twitter Client** is an android app receives tweets from the account using api and is then implemented into the app.
+The user can compose and post the tweet on twitter and would be visible on the app.

 Submitted by: **Ruhi Rownak**

-Time spent: **10** hours spent in total
+Time spent: **26** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

+* [x] User can compose a new tweet.
+	* [x] User can click a "Compose" icon in the AppBar on the top right
-* [x] User can sign in to Twitter using OAuth login.
+* [x] User can then enter a new tweet and post this to twitter
-* [x] User can view the tweets from their home timeline
+* [x] User is taken back to home timeline with new tweet visible in timeline
-	* [x] For each tweet, show the relevant information: the tweet body along with the author's username and name
-	* [x] User should be displayed the relative timestamp for each tweet "8m", "7h"
+* [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
-* [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
+* [x] While composing a tweet, user can see a character counter with characters remaining for tweet out of 280

 The following **optional** features are implemented:

-* [x] User can view more tweets as they scroll with infinite pagination
-* [] Improve the user interface and theme the app to feel "twitter branded"
+* []Improve the user interface and theme the app to feel "twitter branded"
 * [] Links in tweets are clickable and will launch the web browser
-* [] User can see embedded image media within the tweet detail view
+* [] User can select "reply" from detail view to respond to a tweet
-* [] User can watch embedded video within the tweet
+* [] Move the "Compose" action to a FloatingActionButton instead of on the AppBar.
+* [] Compose activity is replaced with a modal overlay
+* [] Use Parcelable instead of Serializable using the popular Parceler library.
 * [] User can open the twitter app offline and see last loaded tweets
-* [] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+	* [] Tweets are persisted into sqlite and can be displayed from the local DB
+* [] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
+If saved, the draft should then be persisted to disk and can later be resumed from the compose view.
+* [] Enable your app to receive implicit intents from other apps.
+When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.

 ## Video Walkthrough